Ideas for Your Spiritual Grounding Practice

 Never underestimate the power of a broom, a mop and an open window to let in some fresh air.
 Beyond that, you can cleanse your space with the following items:

-• Smoke smudges, such as rosemary, palo santo or sage (some plants and herbs are reserved only for people who are indigenous to the land that the plants come from.
+- Smoke smudges, such as rosemary, palo santo or sage (some plants and herbs are sacred and reserved only for people who are indigenous to the land that the plants come from.
 Decolonize your practice.)

 Remember to use what you have on hand.
 There’s no need to go on a spiritual tools shopping spree if that’s not in your spending plan.
 When it comes to tools for spiritual grounding, the power is in your and your intentions and not in the tools.